-A Day on the Trail: Each day will vary depending on the planned activities and interests of the group.
-For our custom Mountain Village Hiking trips, every day there will be a planned hike with some sort of cultural activity mixed in, such as a weaving demonstration, engaging in farming activities, meditation, visiting cultural sites of interest, and more.
-As each trip is tailor designed, we are flexible from day-to-day based on the groups’ interests.
+Each day will vary depending on the planned activities and interests of the group.
+For our custom day hiking and mountain biking trips, there will be a planned hike or bike planned for each day combined with a variety of cultural activities such as: a weaving demonstration, engaging in farming activities, meditation, visiting cultural sites and more.
+Each trip is tailor- designed, so we are flexible based on the groups’ interests and energy levels.
 For our High Himalaya trekking journeys, each route is set for the day as we hike from one camp to another.

-Meals: Chili is used in large amounts in Bhutanese cuisine.
-A basic meal consists of rice, buckwheat or karang (rice mixed with grounded maize), and 2-5 curries (veg and non-veg) as well as soup.
+Chili is used in large amounts in Bhutanese cuisine.
+A basic meal consists of rice, buckwheat or karang (rice mixed with grounded maize), and a selection of curries (vegetarian and meat) as well as soup.
 Usually food is much tastier and more authentic in homestays than in tourist restaurants and hotels.
 However, the restaurant scene in Thimphu has improved greatly over the years.
 If you have allergies or special dietary restrictions, please inform us in advance.
 Bhutanese most commonly drink hot water, black tea with milk and sugar (ngaja) or butter tea (suja).
 If you prefer herbal tea, please inform us in advance, tell your guide or bring your favorite brand with you from home.

 There is a minimum daily tariff requirement for visitors to Bhutan in the amount of $250 per person, per night (for groups of 3 or more) during the high season and $200 per person, per night for low season travel.
-A portion of this tariff goes towards a government sustainable development fund, and the remainder covers your basic daily package.
-Please keep in mind that your actual tour cost will likely be higher than this, as there are surcharges for many special activities, excursions, remote travel, and trekking fees.
+A portion of this tariff goes towards a government sustainable development fund, and the remainder covers your basic daily package (accommodations, guides, transportation and meals).
+Please keep in mind that this is the minimum cost and your actual tour cost will likely be higher than this, as there are surcharges for custom activities, special events, unique excursions, remote travel, and trekking fees and high quality gear.